hashicorp/consul/website/source/api/index.html.md

    load on the servers.
 Cases where this can occur include:
    * If a raft snapshot is restored on the servers with older version of the data.
    * KV list operations where an item with the highest index is removed.
-   * A Consul upgrade changes the way watches work to optimise them with more granular indexes.
+   * A Consul upgrade changes the way watches work to optimize them with more granular indexes.
  * **Sanity check index is greater than zero**.
 After the initial request (or a reset as above) the `X-Consul-Index` returned _should_ always be greater than zero.
 It